tensorbase/tensorbase/docs/get_started_users.md

         clickhouse-client --port 9528

+    NOTE:
-    NOTE: here 9528 is the default port of TensorBase
+    + here 9528 is the default port of TensorBase
+    + if clickhouse-client version >= 21.5, need to add arg **--compression=true** for INSERT statement

 5. execute query like this: